Teamwork and collaboration. You’ve heard these terms used before. Probably interchangeably, in fact.

 Team work relies on a strict structure in order to function properly.
 And that’s where coordination comes in.

 Typically, there is a team leader.
 And that leader controls the actions and individual work done by each member of the team.

 Think of it in terms of a baseball analogy.
-If someone is trying to steal third, the third baseman needs to communicate that with the pitcher, catcher, first, and second baseman.
+If someone is trying to steal third, the third baseman needs to communicate that with the pitcher, catcher, first, and the second baseman.

-So everyone can work together to achieve a single outcome: making sure that player doesn’t steal third.
+So everyone can work together to achieve a single outcome: making sure that the player doesn’t steal third.

 What are collaboration skills?